Investing in shares through borrowing is a relatively fresh concept compared to the widely known lending practice for property investments.

 Due to the sizable underlying security, this loan has a slightly more acceptable set of interest rates and fees (still more than usual personal loans).

-13. Does It Make Sense To Borrow Money To Invest?
+13. Why Do People Borrow Money To Invest?

 Before borrowing to invest, you should ask these questions: